cr0mll/cyberclopaedia/Notes/Networking/Networking Models/(1) The Physical Layer.md

 ![](Resources/Images/UTP_1000_10GBASE_T.png)

 ## Fibre-Optic Cables
 Fibre-Optic cables are a new generation of cables.
-Instead of transferring electrical signals through copper wiring, these cables conduct signals in the form of *light*.
+Instead of transferring electrical signals through copper wiring, these cables conduct signals in the form of *light*, which makes them immune to EMI.
 In order to use fibre-optics, a special type of connector called SFP is required, which is short for *Small Form-Factor Pluggable* and looks like this:

 ![](https://upload.wikimedia.org/wikipedia/commons/0/0e/QSFP-40G-SR4_Transceiver.jpg)